Hemiptera: Predators

+Oplomus dichrous, a predatory stink bug, preying on a caterpillar.

 Most other hemipterans are predatory, feeding on other insects, or even small vertebrates.
 This is true of many aquatic species which are predatory, either as nymphs or adults.
-The predatory shield bug for example stabs caterpillars with its beak and sucks out the body fluids.
+Some predatory species are members of usually phytophagous groups, such as predatory stink bugs, which stab soft-bodied insects with their beaks to sucks out the body fluids.
 The saliva of predatory heteropterans contains digestive enzymes such as proteinase and phospholipase, and in some species also amylase.
 The mouthparts of these insects are adapted for predation.
 There are toothed stylets on the mandibles able to cut into and abrade tissues of their prey.
 There are further stylets on the maxillae, adapted as tubular canals to inject saliva and to extract the pre-digested and liquified contents of the prey.

 Haematophagic ectoparasites

 A few hemipterans are haematophagic ectoparasites, feeding on the blood of larger animals.
 These include bedbugs and the triatomine kissing bugs of the assassin bug family Reduviidae, which can transmit the dangerous Chagas disease.
 The first known hemipteran to feed in this way on vertebrates was the extinct assassin bug Triatoma dominicana found fossilized in amber and dating back about twenty million years.
 Faecal pellets fossilised beside it show that it transmitted a disease-causing Trypanosoma and the amber included hairs of the likely host, a bat.